Accessibility and Integrated Accessibility Standards Policy and Accessibility Plan

-Goodmans will provide training to staff who deal with clients, client representatives or other third parties, and those who are responsible for client service policy development, as required by applicable laws.
+Goodmans will provide training to firm members, including those who deal with clients, client representatives, third parties and those who are responsible for client service policy development, as required by applicable laws.

 In general terms, such training will include the following components:

 - an overview of applicable laws related to the provision of services to individuals with disabilities;